AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 would have different formal parameters.
 The |SPARK| version does not suffer from this problem as functions called within assertion expressions may have global items.

-If it is wished to use an external prover such as Isabelle, with rules defining a ghost function written in the prover input language, this can be done in |SPARK| by denoting the ghost function as an Import in lieu of providing a body for the function.
-Of course such ghost functions cannot be executed.

 Specification in SPARK 2005: